 Program Coordinator, Sr. Lecturer

-Shelley Kimball, PhD, is a program coordinator in the MA in Communication program.
+At Johns Hopkins, Shelley Kimball is a program coordinator and senior lecturer for the MA in Communication program.
 Her areas of research expertise are large-scale qualitative methods and media law.

-Previous to Johns Hopkins University, she was the vice president of research and program evaluation for the Military Family Advisory Network.
-Dr. Kimball was responsible for the organization’s research portfolio, which included national surveys, specialized data reports and analysis, and topic-specific research.
-She presented MFAN’s research at the White House, on Capitol Hill, and at the Pentagon, where it was used to shape policy and decision-making affecting military families.
+Prior to coming to Johns Hopkins, she was the vice president of research and program evaluation for the Military Family Advisory Network, where she was responsible for the organization’s research portfolio, which included national surveys, specialized data reports and analysis, and topic-specific research.
+Kimball presented MFAN’s research at the White House, on Capitol Hill, and at the Pentagon, where it was used to shape policy and decision-making affecting military families.
 Her research has been reported on by The Washington Post, CNN, CBS, C-SPAN, Reuters, and the Associated Press, among others.